 Pro Tip: Copper Mountain actually offers free snowshoe tours if you want to get a feel for the sport before investing in equipment (or are looking to entertain yourself while your friends are on the slopes).

 Did you know you could dog sled in Colorado (or anywhere outside of Alaska for that matter)?
-Neither did I, but Leadville has a few operators full of adorable huskies ready to run.
+Neither did I, but there are a few options around the state with adorable huskies ready to run.
 I recommend Alpine Adventures, which is actually a rescue facility for sled dogs.
-You’ll hop in a sleigh and take turns mushing and riding along in a sled pulled by a snow mobile.
+You’ll hop in a sleigh and take turns mushing and riding along in a sled pulled by a snowmobile.
 When the ride’s over, you’re allowed to play with the pups, but good luck trying to leave without wanting to bring one home.

 Sure you could go fat biking (a normal bike with fat tires) to power through powder, but ski biking (a bike outfitted with three ski blades) is the more fun way to glide through the snow.
 Snowmass was one of the first to offer lessons in the up-and-coming sport that feels like a combination of biking, skiing, hockey, and ice-skating.
 You technically have to be an intermediate skier as they throw you on a blue run pretty immediately, but it sure beats the thigh burns of sharp turns standing.

 When asked what I wanted to be when I grew up, I said a gymnast.
 My best friend said a princess.
 Clearly she had the right idea – dream big.
 Thankfully, we can all bring our fairytale dreams to life at the Ice Castle.
 Elsa-lookalikes wander the halls, while a slide and fountains spit water in glorious fashion.
 The experience takes just a few minutes to walk through – unless you want to take a million photos, of course.

 Pro Tip: While weekdays are much less crowded, Fridays and Saturdays have a nightly fire show for added pizazz.